ibm-cloud-docs/cloud-databases/k8-tutorial.md

       ibmcloud ks cluster-service-bind <your_cluster_name> default <your_database_deployment>
       ```

 11. Verify that the Kubernetes secret was create in your cluster namespace.
 Kubernetes uses secrets to store confidential information like the IBM Cloud Identity and Access Management (IAM) API key and the URL that the container uses to gain access.
-Running the following command, you'll get the API key for accessing the instance of your deployment that's provisioned in your account.
+Running the following command, you get the API key for accessing the instance of your deployment that's provisioned in your account.

       ```shell
       kubectl get secrets --namespace=default